-Hamilton-Wentworth District School Board (HWDSB) is committed to delivering safe, inclusive and respectful learning environments that support achievement, engagement, and equity for all students.
+Hamilton-Wentworth District School Board (HWDSB) is committed to delivering safe, welcoming and accepting learning environments that support all students.
 To accomplish this, we are supporting the heritage, culture, and perspectives of the First Nation, Métis, and Inuit peoples.

 Parents, caregivers/guardians of HWDSB students, or students age 18 or older are encouraged to voluntarily and confidentially self-identify their First Nation (Status and Non-Status), Métis, or Inuit ancestry.
 By self-identifying, you are helping HWDSB to determine programming and supports for First Nations, Métis, and Inuit student success and achievement.

 To self-identify, please use the form below or contact your school for a paper copy.
 You have the right to withdraw your consent at any time by asking the school to remove this information.